-At £374,000 (2017/18 £179,000), net cash flow from operating activities was reasonably consistent.
+At £570,000 (2019/20 £527,000), net cash flow from operating activities was positive.

-The size of the College's total borrowing and its approach to interest rates has been calculated to ensure a reasonable cushion between the total cost of servicing debt and operating cashflow.
+The size of the College's total borrowing and its approach to interest rates has been calculated to ensure that there is sufficient headroom between the total cost of servicing debt and operating cashflow.
 During the year this margin was comfortably exceeded.